actualbudget/docs/docs/contributing/index.md

 ### Writing Good Release Notes

+Before creating your pull request, run the command `yarn generate:release-notes`.
+This will guide you through the steps necessary for creating a release note for your change.
+You will be asked the folllwing questions:
+1. Existing PR Number (if applicable) - if you have not created your PR yet, leave this blank.
+Otherwise, specify the number of your PR.
+2. Release Note Type - this will give you a select field with 4 options from the "Valid categories" section below
+3. Brief Summary - this is a short summary of your changes.
+4. Comma-separated GitHub username(s) - your GitHub username, or if multiple people are involved, you can specify them all (e.g. `username1, username2`)

 Create a Markdown file in the upcoming-release-notes directory of the repository you’re contributing to named after the PR number.
 The file should contain front matter with a category key (defining which header to put the entry under) and an authors key (defining the author of the entry).
 The body of the file should contain the changelog entry.
 Keep it short and clear — ideally one sentence, and also non-technical (unless the category is “Maintenance”).
 Copy-paste the template below to get started!

 ```markdown